Some can jump 50 times the length of their bodies

 Jumping spiders also come in vivid colors, from the translucent jade green of Onomastus kinoi to the brilliant colors of the well-named peacock jumping spider to the pretty spots and stripes and metallic blue mouthparts of the bold jumper.
 Some of these spiders can even change the colors of their eyes.

-Identification of jumping spiders from each other is more challenging, as many look so much alike they can only be told apart by microscopic analysis.
+Identification of jumping spiders from each other is more challenging, as many look so much alike that they can only be told apart by microscopic analysis.

 It can be said that these spiders live just about anywhere where they can find prey and shelter.
 Indeed, the highest living animal in the world is Euophrys omnisuperstes, a jumping spider that lives on Mount Everest at an elevation of about 22,000 feet.
 The very name of this tiny spider means “standing above everything.”